Albert Pike Memorial: Background

 Pike once stated, "When I am dead, I wish my monument to be builded only in the hearts and memories of my brethren of the Ancient and Accepted Rite".
-However, a few years after his death, Masons began plans for a monument in the nation's capital.

-The SCJC chose Italian-American artist Gaetano Trentanove to sculpt the memorial.
+A few years after his death, Masons began plans for a monument in the nation's capital.
+The SC-SJ chose Italian-American artist Gaetano Trentanove to sculpt the memorial.
 Trentanove was an acquaintance of Pike and had recently received praise for his sculpture of Jacques Marquette housed in the National Statuary Hall Collection.
 While Trentanove was working on the commission, Masons lobbied members of Congress for public land in Washington, D.C., where the monument could be placed.

 When members of the Grand Army of the Republic (GAR), a fraternal organization of Union veterans, became aware of plans for a public memorial to be erected in Washington, D.C. in honor of a Confederate general, they contacted congressmen and told them it would be a disgrace to the memories of all Union soldiers.
-Nevertheless, on April 9, 1898, members of Congress approved the memorial after Masons assured them it would depict Pike as a civilian, not a soldier.
+On April 9, 1898, members of Congress approved the memorial after Masons assured them it would depict Pike as a civilian, not a soldier.

 Excavation for the memorial site took place in the summer of 1899 and on July 4, 1900, the cornerstone was laid.
-Prior to the cornerstone ceremony, several members of the SCJC, including Third Assistant Secretary of State Thomas W. Cridler, gathered at the House of the Temple at 433 3rd Street NW (current site of the Tax Court Building), where Pike had lived, to reminisce.
+Prior to the cornerstone ceremony, several members of the SC-SJ, including Third Assistant Secretary of State Thomas W. Cridler, gathered at the House of the Temple at 433 3rd Street NW (current site of the Tax Court Building), where Pike had lived, to reminisce.
 The men signed a parchment noting the date and who was in attendance.
 At the ceremony, the parchment was enclosed in a bottle and placed in an opening of the memorial's foundation.
-The total cost of the memorial was $15,000, raised by members of the SCJC.
+The total cost of the memorial was $15,000, raised by members of the SC-SJ.
 Fabrication was carried out by the Washington Granite Monumental Company and the sculptures founded by Fonderia Galli.

 Dedication

-The dedication ceremony on October 23, 1901, was planned to coincide with the centennial anniversary of the SCJC.
+The dedication ceremony on October 23, 1901, was planned to coincide with the centennial anniversary of the SC-SJ.
 At 2 P.M., members of the Grand Lodge of the Masons of the District of Columbia led by Grand Master Harry Standiford marched from the Masonic Temple at 9th and F Streets NW to the House of the Temple where they joined thousands of Masons taking part in the parade.
 The parade ended at the memorial site, on a triangular lot bordered by 3rd Street, D Street, and Indiana Avenue NW.
 A large temporary stand for invited guests and ceremony participants was built at the base of the memorial.